iamdevonbutler/mongorules/README.md

 Removes `null` values from arrays, both inner and outer, prior to validation.

 ### The 'trim' and 'lowercase' properties
-The 'trim' and 'lowercase' properties accept a Boolean and can only be set on Strings.
+The 'trim' and 'lowercase' properties accept a Boolean and can only be set on values of type `string`.

 **For arrays:**
-For an array of values & an array of arrays of values: each value, if of type `string`, will be evaluated.
+For an *array of values* & an array of *arrays of values*: each value, if of type `string`, will be evaluated.

 ### The 'transform' property
-The custom transform handler accepts two parameters, the field value, and the field schema, and should return the manupliated value.
+The custom transform handler accepts two parameters, the field value, and the field schema, and should return the manipulated value.
 The function is executed after the standard transformation properties.

-The values passed to the `transform` function, for each data structure, mimic the values passed to the `validation` function.
+The values passed to the 'transform' function, for each data structure, mimic the values passed to the 'validation' function.

 *Note: to evaluate object properties nested in, the `transform` function can be set on each object property in addition to the parent array field.*